We know how important your choice of secondary school is, never more so than in the current climate.

 Although our current series of Q&A Forums has come to an end, we are here to guide you through our admissions process, and we will be running further Q&A Forums in the coming months.
 If you would like further information, or have specific questions, we recommend that you register your interest to join us at one of our Live Q&A Forums.
 We will then contact you to advise you of dates when available.
 Alternatively please email email@example.com.

-We hope to welcome you on a visit to the RGS in the Autumn, but in the meantime, we hope that this Open Day gives you a good sense of our thriving school community.
+We hope to welcome you on a visit to the RGS in the Summer, but in the meantime, we hope that this Open Day gives you a good sense of our thriving school community.

 Dr Jon Cox, Headmaster

 The admissions process to secondary schools can seem daunting.
 We are here to provide reassurance and clarity over the whole process and support you and your son.

 Our current series of live Q&A Forums has come to an end, but we plan to hold further Forums in the coming months.
 These events focus on providing an overview of the admissions process, providing an insight into daily life, as well as the ethos and values of the RGS, and giving an opportunity to ask questions.
 After an introduction from the Headmaster, panel of senior staff answers questions which have been submitted prior to the event as well as those which are posted during the event.
 Booking is essential.
 Please click here to register your interest in attending a Live Q&A Forum and to find out about the next available dates and times.
 The events typically last no longer than an hour.

 To help prospective parents while we are unable to welcome you to the School in person, we have answered many common questions below that are often asked at Open Days.

 The teachers and support staff at the school have worked tirelessly to ensure we provide our boys with the best education during this period of remote learning.
 Boys are following timetabled lessons tailored to the remote learning environment and we continue to review and adapt our provision regularly to ensure we maintain the highest possible standards.